-A spectacular new garden will bloom in 2018 at the University of Alberta Botanic Garden, near Edmonton.
+With construction nearing completion, a spectacular new garden is blooming at the University of Alberta Botanic Garden, near Edmonton.

 Collaborators: Dialog Design, ISL Engineering and Land Services, CMS Collaborative Inc., Ion Irrigation Management, Inc., FTL Design Engineering Studio